 Ordained ministry is based on mutual understanding, inter-dependence and collegiality, rather than upon concepts of employment and duty.
 Due recognition must be given, where appropriate, to the limitations for curates in secular employment, that they should not be overburdened with parochial responsibilities.
-With this in mind, SSM curates and training incumbents are asked, in consultation with the Diocesan Director of Ministerial Development, to complete the Working Agreement and Annual Training Plan on as realistic a basis as possible, and to recognise that re-negotiation may prove necessary, possibly within the year.
+With this in mind, SSM curates and training incumbents are asked, in consultation with the Diocesan Director of Ministerial Development, to complete the Working Agreement and Training Plan on as realistic a basis as possible, and to recognise that re-negotiation may prove necessary, possibly within the year.
+It is also recognised that SSM curacies may extend slightly beyond the nominated time frame, in order for the SSM to complete the full requirements of the curacy.